tembo-io/website/docusaurus/docs/postgres_guides/connecting-to-postgres-with-java/connecting-to-postgres-with-java.md

 **1.1** - Download the PostgreSQL JDBC Driver in your Device.
 Visit their [official website](https://jdbc.postgresql.org/download/) to download it.

 :::info
-PostgreSQL JDBC Driver is driver that allows the users to connect a Java progam to a PostgreSQL database.
+PostgreSQL JDBC Driver is driver that allows the users to connect a Java program to a PostgreSQL database.
 It is an Open-source driver.
 To learn more about it, [check there official documentation](https://jdbc.postgresql.org/).
 :::

 **1.2** - Add the PostgreSQL JDBC Driver JAR file to your project.